Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Claude 3.5 Sonnet $3 $15 88.7

-GPT-4o and Claude 3.5 Sonnet dominate price/quality frontier.
-Turbo is in the middle.
+GPT-4o and Claude 3.5 Sonnet dominate the price/quality frontier.
+Turbo sits in the middle, outperformed by GPT-4o on both dimensions.

-If you have app on Turbo and want to migrate:
+If you have an app on Turbo and want to migrate:

-• Benchmark with your golden set — quality usually improves but verify.
+2. Benchmark on your golden set: quality usually improves but validate on real queries.

-• Behavior: subtly different; prompts may need tweaks.
+5. Behaviour: subtly different; some prompts may need adjustment.

 For production apps, migrate in staging first.
-Typically ~1 week dev + testing.
+Typically one week of dev and testing.

 1. GPT-4 (March 2023): frontier, expensive, 8k context.